Dale Petroskey: "Bull Durham" censorship controversy

 In April 2003, one month after the start of the Iraq War, Petroskey caused a furor when he canceled an event meant to commemorate the 15th anniversary of the well-known 1988 baseball movie Bull Durham because of the anti-war stance of two of its stars, Tim Robbins and Susan Sarandon.

 Petroskey, a former assistant press secretary in the Reagan administration, sent Robbins and Sarandon a letter that said: "We believe your very public criticism of President Bush at this important - and sensitive - time in our nation's history helps undermine the U.S. position, which ultimately could put our troops in even more danger."
 Robbins responded: "Long live democracy, free speech and the '69 Mets - all improbable, glorious miracles that I have always believed in."

 Many people, including well-known baseball figures like authors Roger Kahn and Jules Tygiel, were upset by what they saw as an attempt to punish political speech.
 Kahn canceled an appearance at the Hall and Tygiel called for Petroskey's resignation.

 Bull Durham co-star Kevin Costner defended Robbins and Sarandon, saying, "I think Tim and Susan's courage is the type of courage that makes our democracy work...
 Pulling back this invite is against the whole principle about what we fight for and profess to be about."

-Resignation from Hall of Fame Presidency
+Resignation from Hall of Fame presidency

-His resignation was tendered under pressure on March 25, 2008 for "fail[ing] to exercise proper fiduciary responsibility" while making "judgments that were not in the best interest of the National Baseball Hall of Fame and Museum."

-Petroskey was replaced by one of his vice-presidents, Jeff Idelson.
+Petroskey tendered his resignation under pressure on March 25, 2008, for "fail[ing] to exercise proper fiduciary responsibility" while making "judgments that were not in the best interest of the National Baseball Hall of Fame and Museum."
+He was replaced by vice president Jeff Idelson.